joshi27s/Large-BVAR-with-Covid-Volatility/README.md

 ### Applications

 Examples of questions this package and Google Colab python files can answer:
-- Assessing the impact of supply, and demand, simulating the response of changes in any fiscal and monetary policy, etc
+- Assess the impact of supply, and demand, simulating the response of changes in any fiscal and monetary policy, etc
-- Forecasting inflation, unemployment, and other macroeconomic and financial indicators.
+- Forecast inflation, unemployment, and other macroeconomic and financial indicators.
-- Evaluating economic resilience under stress scenarios and extreme uncertainty.
+- Evaluate economic resilience under stress scenarios and extreme uncertainty.
+- Examine the presence of structural breaks during and after COVID pandemic

 ---